LEWISVILLE, Texas--(BUSINESS WIRE)--

 reconstructive and regenerative orthopedic and spine solutions to

 physicians worldwide.
-Headquartered in Lewisville, TX, the company has
+Headquartered in Lewisville, Texas, the Company

-four strategic business units that include BioStim, Biologics, Extremity
+has four strategic business units that include BioStim, Biologics,

-Fixation and Spine Fixation.
-Orthofix products are widely distributed
+Extremity Fixation and Spine Fixation.
+Orthofix products are widely

-via the company's sales representatives, distributors and subsidiaries.
+distributed via the Company's sales representatives, distributors and

-In addition, Orthofix is collaborating on research and development
+its subsidiaries.
+In addition, Orthofix is collaborating on research and

-activities with leading clinical organizations such as Brown University,
+development activities with leading clinical organizations such as the

 This communication contains certain forward-looking statements under the